Qubeo/cointoss-rust/learning/misc.md

 In N2N messaging, how do I, as an agent, know where does the message come from??
 How to decide which logic goes where?
 (N2N vs. zome calls etc.))

+When I break it do

+How to properly break the code down - Idiomatic design choices?
+Do I break Messaging away?
+Toss and Seed?

 **Issues**
 Receive callback doesn't receive the sender address.
 What good are anonymous messages?